yxiong/yxiong.github.io/_posts/2024-03-02-multi-armed-bandit.md

 1. Keep playing the risky arm for at least one round
 2. Switch to the safe arm and never look back

 Again, the larger the $\lambda$ is, the more likely we will go for option 2.
+The definition of Gittins Index (roughly) is the smallest $\lambda$ such that one is indifferent of these two options.

 ## References